-Baked potato chips recipe
+Baked potato chips with paprika and salt

 Want to hear another bonus to eating potatoes?

 They are very healthy unless of course, you deep fry them or eat them with fatty toppings and condiments!
 Potatoes are rich in vitamin C, are high in fiber and can help lower blood pressure.

 Happy tummy, happy thoughts and happy taste buds.
 I’m sold! 🙂